sanjanabansal1994/House-Price-Prediction/README.md

 I used GridSearch along k-fold cross validation techniques to find the best estimators of individual method.

 <img width="582" alt="Screenshot 2024-07-19 at 2 27 39 PM" src="https://github.com/user-attachments/assets/514b89a5-9a1d-487f-bbe5-e9479653b624">

+As XGBoost is performing better in this problem.
+I checked out some performance metrics likes $R^2$, residual plot distribution etc given below: